- What happened to the old website?

 Volunteer tasks might be contacting a restaurant to get a commitment for a soup donation, organizing your group to make and donate baked goods, helping set up or clean up on the night of the event, or just getting the word out about the issue of food insecurity in our county.
-There are only six of us here at Loudoun Empty Bowls, and we’re planning on 550 bowls, 70 gallons of soup, and an outrageous amount of baked goods.
+There are only seven of us here at Loudoun Empty Bowls, and we’re planning on 550 bowls, 70 gallons of soup, and an outrageous amount of baked goods.
 Our success is dependent on your help.

 - I don’t have a PayPal account, but I want to donate.
 What should I do?